 As this is a single picture having all the lip-sync poses.
 Once you remove the background then you can make duplicates (Hold down the CTRL+SHIFT key while dragging-and-dropping; called Smart Cut-n-Paste) of the same picture and then use the Crop command to keep one Lip Sync pose in each picture you need 12 different pictures for each pose.
 See Figure 1.5:

 Have a look at the Animation Pane, which we have divided into 2 sections.
 Section 1 contains all the animations applied to Left Eye Brow, Right Eye Brow, Right, and Left Eye, Left Right Blush, and the Audio file.
 Section 2 contains the actual Talking Animation applied on 12 different images of Lip Sync Poses using the Flash Once effect.
 I will give you a quick overview of the animations of both sections.
 See Figure 1.6:

 Section 1 Animations

-- Always keep Audio Files on top of the Animation Pane by Inserting them in the first place and try to Start them With Previous.
+- Always keep Audio Files on top of the Animation Pane by Inserting them in the first place and trying to Start them With the Previous.
 After that start applying animations to other objects and you might know that 99% I use Start With Previous (unless necessary to Start After Previous) for all animation effects in all my presentations.
-By using Start With Previous, you can add Delay Timings between effects very easily and changing the positions of animations in the Animation Pane will not make any major impact on the Delay Timings of other objects.
+By using Start With Previous, you can add Delay Timings between effects very easily, and changing the positions of animations in the Animation Pane will not make any major impact on the Delay Timings of other objects.

 - We used Left Motion Path with Default Smoothness and Auto Reverse with a Duration of 2 Seconds.

 - We applied all the animations to the Right Eye first and then used Animation Painter to replicate the same effects on Left Eye.
-Of-course to save time!
+Of course to save time!

 - For the Blushing effect, we used Fade In and Fade Out.